 This three-day program offers outdoor adventures on Kangaroo Island, a taste of the dynamic food scene in Adelaide and a visit to the Barossa Valley.

 Charter an aircraft for the 30-minute flight to Kangaroo Island, southwest of Adelaide.
 Once you’ve touched down, travel 30 minutes by car to Seal Bay on the island’s southern coast.
 Enjoy a 45-minute guided tour of the Seal Bay Conservation Park, following a boardwalk along the beach and through the dunes, stopping at viewing platforms to witness Australia’s third-largest sea lion colony.
-Drive 30 minutes north to the Kangaroo Island Wildlife Park, where you can cuddle a koala and feed wombats, pelicans and little penguins.
-After you’ve had your photo taken holding a koala, enjoy a relaxed barbecue lunch.
+Drive 30 minutes north to the Kangaroo Island Wildlife Park, where you can get up close with a koala and feed wombats, pelicans and little penguins.
+After you’ve immersed yourself in Australia's unique wildlife, enjoy a relaxed barbecue lunch.

 After lunch, travel 30 minutes by road to Reeves Point on the eastern side of the island for an ‘Amazing Race’ style team-building experience.
 Finish the challenge at Island Beehive, where you’ll discover the secrets to ‘Sweet Success: 10 things corporations can learn from the teamwork of honey bees’.
 Learn about Kangaroo Island’s prized Ligurian bee colonies during a personalised tour of the hives, followed by honeycomb ice-cream and a Ligurian latte for afternoon tea in the café.
 Next, it’s time to explore the island’s rugged landscape with Kangaroo Island Outdoor Action.
 Go quad biking through 200 hectares of native bush and grasslands, sand boarding on the ‘Little Sahara’ sand dunes or kayaking on the Harriet River.